sa-es-ir/DotNet.RateLimit/README.md

 ## How to use
 You can see the **Demo** project to know how to use in all scenarios and also you can follow this article in [**Medium**](https://medium.com/@s.esmaeelinejad/net-6-ratelimit-with-actionfilters-918a1aacb5fa).
 ### Simple use
-Use RateLimit without any parameters
+Using RateLimit without any parameters
 ```csharp
 [HttpGet("")]
 [RateLimit(PeriodInSec = 60, Limit = 3)]